-Worms, those lowly things found in the dirt, composting piles, freshwater, and saltwater, provide meals for other aquatic life, birds of any stripe, and game fish of almost every species.
+Worms, those lowly things found in the dirt, composting piles, freshwater, and saltwater.
+They provide meals for other aquatic life, birds of any stripe, and game fish of almost every species.

 A pro fly fishing guide once told me that she could catch anything that swam in Pennsylvania with a worm and do so at almost any time of the year?
 I said, what about steelhead?
 She replied, “Not a problem-prefer them.”

 “I catch a ton of trout and steelhead on worms and do better than with manny so-called ‘classics.’
 New clients usually look at me with great doubt, but soon disbelief turns to a grin.